Field Guide Reviews

-This wonderful book, now out of print for more than 30 years, is packed full of interesting information about the status and life history of the birds of not only Aruba, Bonaire, and Curaçao but also of Saba, St. Eustatius, and St. Martin.
-This is the only book that covers the identification and status of all of the birds of Aruba, Bonaire, and Curaçao (as of 1983).
+This wonderful book, now out of print for more than 30 years, is packed full of interesting information about the status and life history of the birds of not only Aruba, Bonaire, and Curaçao but also of Saba,

+St. Eustatius, and St. Martin.
+This was the only book that covered the identification and status of all of the birds of Aruba, Bonaire, and Curaçao (now our book does of course!).
 The book is delightfully rich, even meticulously detailed in some areas, and the information